lief-project/LIEF/doc/sphinx/extended/dwarf/index.rst

             // DWARF debug info
         }

-Additionally, we can use the function: |lief-dwarf-load| to load a DWARF file, regardless of whether it is embedded or not:
+Additionally, the |lief-dwarf-load| function can be used to load a DWARF file, whether it is embedded or standalone:

 .. tabs::